FORTH-ICS-INSPIRE/artemis/README.md

 cert.pem
 key.pem
 ```
+If you want to use e.g., "let's encrypt" certificates you can configure the nginx configuration files
+detailed below.
 If you want selective access to the UI from certain IP ranges, please adjust and comment out
 the nginx ACL-related lines in:
 ```